Folland Gnat: Surviving aircraft

 Several Gnats survive including some airworthy examples (particularly in the United States and the United Kingdom) and others on public display.

 Specifications (Gnat F.1)

 Notable appearances in media

-The Gnat portrayed the fictional carrier-based "Oscar EW-5894 Phallus Tactical Fighter Bomber" flown by US Navy pilots in the 1991 comedy Hot Shots!.
+Four privately owned Gnat T.1s together with an Ajeet portrayed the fictional carrier-based "Oscar EW-5894 Phallus" tactical fighter bombers flown by US Navy pilots in the 1991 comedy Hot Shots!.